Vitaliano23/FDS_COMP_2025/README.md

 │
 └── README.md                        # Project documentation
 ```
 **Note**: Each *model* file is derived from a single notebook.
 Since each notebook has its own feature engineering, feature selection and modeling steps, the models do not share common functions.
-For this reason, creating shared reusable modules would not be meaningful.
+For this reason, creating shared reusable modules would not be meaningful, so they were not included.

 ## How to use
 To run the project, simply execute the `main.py` file in Kaggle or VS Code.